The first performance in the One Year Wissahickon Park Project cycle will take place Sunday Oct. 7, at 10:30 AM.

 The site will be the waterwall (my name for it).
 Its a wall across the river.
 I believe it was part of one of the mills that used to line the Wissahickon.
 Its broken and it breaks the gravitational flow of the river into myriad flows and songs.

 Directions: The waterwall is off of Forbidden Drive, just north of the Pachella Field entrance (off Henry Ave), or the Mt.
 Airy Ave entrance (off Wissahickon Ave); and south of the Valley Green entrances.
 It should take 10 to 15 minutes to walk to the site.
 Don't worry about being late.
 We will be there at least 45 minutes.
+Suggestions: Layer your clothing as the park is considerably colder than the city.
+You may also want to wear sunglasses.
+You will probably want to wear comfortable walking shoes.

+Travel light!
+Bring only the essentials.
+Bottled water might be a good idea if its a warm day.
 Take advantage of your trip to enjoy the park, take a leisurely walk, or make this a stop on your walking, biking, or jogging program.

 Its up to you how you want to engage with the event: stay a long time or leave quickly; go away and come back; see it in passing.
 Its up to you.
+These photos of a performance on June 30, were taken by Pepón Osorio.

-One-Year Wissahickon Park Project
+Merián Soto/Performance Practice One-Year Wissahickon Park Project

 Hello!
 Welcome to Merián Soto/Performance Practice’s One Year Wissahickon Park Project blog.